 Untreated Sleep Apnea May Cause Health Issues

 Suffering from sleep apnea may do more harm than just interring with a good night’s sleep and with your day job.
-(Not to mention if your spouse or partner’s) It can also lead to having an increased risk for serious health issues.
+(Not to mention disrupting the daily life of anyone sleeping in your vicinity!)
+It can also lead to having an increased risk for serious health issues.

 – Heart Attack